It's not as if the wall space in my apartment is getting any

 drawing.
 As in Still Life with Street, I want to see something surprising and unusual in the drawings that I see, and Escher's work is definitely

-that.
+that, and they also always seem to blur the line between realistic work and fantasy art.
 There is also his incredible command of the medium.
 I mean, in each of

 |Still Life with Street by MC Escher, 1937, woodcut drawing.